laravel-shift/screenshots/README.md

 # Shift Screenshots
 This project recreates the GitHub Pull Request screens to allow automating the process of taking screenshots for each of the individual Shifts.

+## System Requirements

+In addition to the standard Laravel requirements, this project has the following system requirements:

+* The PHP GD extension
+* Optipng
+* Pngquant 2

+See [spatie/image-optimizer](https://github.com/spatie/image-optimizer#optimization-tools) for installation instructions on various operating systems.

 ## Installation
 The following commands will install the project dependencies: